Independent African news, markets, culture and politics.

 'We’ll have cheaper oil’ - IPMAN backs Dangote Refinery's distribution plan

-The Dangote Refinery’s decision to reduce retail prices and commence direct fuel supply is expected to have a significant impact on the country’s fuel market.
-With IPMAN’s directive to its members, the association is gearing up for the new distribution scheme, which is set to commence on Monday.
+Dangote Refinery’s decision to reduce retail prices and commence direct fuel supply is expected to have a substantial impact on the fuel market.
+With IPMAN’s directive, the association is preparing for the new distribution scheme set to begin on Monday.
 As the development unfolds, it remains to be seen how the new fuel distribution scheme will affect the Nigerian market and its stakeholders.

 Scroll to Top